CezarHirsescu/Git-Cheatsheet/README.md

 ### What is HEAD?

-HEAD is a refernce to the currently checked-out branch (or commit).
+HEAD is a reference to the currently checked-out branch (or commit).

 - HEAD is locally significant, meaning it only exists on your local git repo and will not affect remote repos
 - Pointer is located in the `.git/HEAD file`